yesco/esp-lisp/README.md

 ## performace

 The esp-lisp is interpreted, to keep the code small and simple.
-Compared to lua from the NodeMcu it's about 2x slower, but lua is compiled and uses lots of memory for functions.
+Compared to lua from the NodeMCU it's about 2x slower, but lua is compiled and uses lots of memory for functions.
 Lua uses about 600 bytes for a simple function, whereas esp-lisp about 100 bytes for a function printing hello.

 ## how to build